|Please refer to the Mutant Mouse Regional Resource Center (MMRRC) for information about B6.129S6-Ptpn11tm1Toa/Mmjax MMRRC Stock Number 032103.|

 |These mutant mice possess a loxP-STOP-loxP cassette between exons 2 and 3 and a D61Y point mutation in exon 3 of the protein tyrosine phosphatase, non-receptor type 11 (Ptpn11) gene and may be useful in generating conditional mutations to study cardiac defects, fatal myeloproliferative disorder (MPD) and juvenile myelomonocytic leukemia (JMML).|

-Type Congenic; Mutant Strain; Targeted Mutation; Additional information on Genetically Engineered and Mutant Mice.
+Former Names B6.129S6-Ptpn11tm1Toa/Mmjax (Changed: 26-JAN-15 ) Type Congenic; Targeted Mutation; Additional information on Genetically Engineered and Mutant Mice.
 Visit our online Nomenclature tutorial.
 Additional information on Congenic nomenclature.
 Species laboratory mouse Generation ?pN1

 Donating Investigator Benjamin Neel, Ontario Cancer Institute